pshabunia/RPi_Cam_Web_Interface/README.md

 Modifications on top of original build:

 * Use `min.php` as entry point, with minor modifications
-  * run in fullscreen mode at all times
+  * set video frame dimensions to actual size
   * post mouse click events to a web server

-To access base functionality provided by `index.php`, visit `/admin.php`.
+To access base web server functionality, visit `/admin.php`.